auth0/docs/articles/extensions/realtime-webtask-logs.md

 # Real-time Webtask Logs

 _Real-time Webtask Logs_ is an extension that displays all logs in real-time for all custom code in your account.
-This includes all console.log output, and exceptions.
+This includes all `console.log` output and exceptions.

 ## Configuring the Extension